 Try to find something questionable to dispute.
-The idea here is to find a creditor that may have a hard time validating the late payment when the credit bureaus request supporting documentation as required by your dispute.
+The idea here is to find a creditor that may have a hard time validating the late payment when the credit bureaus request supporting documentation for your dispute.

 You can send these either by mail or online.
-In your letter, you should identify the error in question, and ask for the entire entry to be removed from your credit report.
+In your letter, you should identify the error in question, and ask for them to remove the entire entry from your credit report.

 However, I’m one who always advocates for giving it a try.
-The worst that could happen is that the delinquency stays on your report the full seven years, so why not try?
+The worst that could happen is that the delinquency stays on your report the full seven years.
+So, why not try?

 If they are able to confirm the problem you identify, or if they fail to verify or validate the information that’s being reported, they are required to remove the disputed item from your record.

 What is a “Goodwill” adjustment?

-Some may argue that removing a late payment that was actually late could be construed as false reporting, but that’s not necessarily the case.
+Some may argue that removing a late payment that was actually late could be false reporting.
+However, that’s not necessarily the case.

 There isn’t a true downside other than a small investment of time and/or resources.
-The upside, however, is significant – it can add several points to your credit score.
+The upside, however, is significant.
+A successful removal can add several points to your credit score.